zammad/zammad-documentation/admin/console/other-useful-commands.rst

       There may be problems if you try to run it from within the generated subfolder.

 Delete Unwanted Emails
-   In case of unwanted emails such as SPAM, you can delete them from the database after exporting them with the command ``rake zammad:email_parser:failed_email:delete path/to/your/email.eml``.
+   In case of unwanted emails such as spam, you can delete them from the database after exporting them with the command ``rake zammad:email_parser:failed_email:delete path/to/your/email.eml``.
    If you pass the export folder as argument instead, all contained emails will